isf63/lxqt-makedeb/README.md

 ### Installation

 1. Clone this repo: `git clone https://github.com/isf63/lxqt-makedeb;  cd lxqt-makedeb`.
 2. To install all of LXQt -git, run `./install.sh all`.
-This builds and installs all packages in the correct order.
+This builds and installs all packages in the proper order.

-   To install specific components only, run e.g. `./install.sh lxqt-panel-git lxqt-config-git`.

-   NOTE: Some dependencies may not be satisfied installing individually.
-Refer to https://github.com/lxqt/lxqt/wiki/Building-from-source for build order.
+   To install specific packages only, run e.g. `./install.sh lxqt-panel-git lxqt-config-git`. *Note:* some LXQt dependencies may not be satisfied installing individually, refer to https://github.com/lxqt/lxqt/wiki/Building-from-source.

+### Post-installation

 - To clean all build files except for `PKGBUILD`s, run `./clean.sh`.

-- `apt autoremove`/`auto autopurge` should be able to be safely run after installation.
+- `apt autoremove`/`auto autopurge` can safely be run after installation.
 This will remove unneeded makedepends.

+### Note

+- This currently requires a manual fix to `makedeb`: remove "`--depth 1`" from lines 69 and 75 of `/usr/share/makedeb/source/git.sh`.

-**Currently only tested on and recommended for recent (as of 2025) versions of Ubuntu.**
+- **Currently only tested on and recommended for recent (as of 2025) versions of Ubuntu.**

 ### Current PKGBUILDs: